Student Handbook 2018-2019

 The University of North Florida operates on the commitment that all members of its community should be treated fairly in regard to their rights and responsibilities and in accordance with the UNF constitution, the Florida and U.S. Constitutions, and the United Faculty of Florida.
 These documents uphold a faculty member's right to control the content of the syllabus and reading material, to determine the content of examinations, and right to free speech.
 These rights constitute the faculty member's guarantee of academic freedom.

 The University has an obligation to educate its community on matters concerning HIV/AIDS.
 Special attention has been paid to providing a balance between educational and prevention components, while at the same time alerting members to the importance of policy compliance.
 It is hoped that all members of the University community will become familiar with this policy and continuously strive to promote behaviors and attitudes that are compatible with the educational mission of the University, including active involvement in educational efforts as well as the support for those infected with HIV.
-To learn more about the HIV/AIDS policy please click here.
+To learn more about the HIV/AIDS policy please click here: HIV/AIDS Policy

 There are various units within the University that may be able to help you address questions.
-Click here for university contact information.

 Jeanne Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-Schools covered by the Clery Act are required to publish an Annual Security Report (ASR), disclosing their campus’ security policies and crime statistics for the previous three years.
+Schools covered by the Clery Act are required to publish an Annual Security Report (ASR), disclosing their campus' security policies and crime statistics for the previous three years.
 The Annual Security Report is located on the UPD webpage, in addition to containing information regarding campus safety policies and crime statistics, this document includes helpful safety and security resources found on campus and in the community, information regarding use and access to the campus, and timely warnings when crimes occur.
 A paper copy is available on request made to the University Police Department.
 The University also has various Campus Security Authorities (CSA) who are designated to report crimes when brought to their attention.
-A list of the CSA's can be found by clicking here.
+A list of the CSA's can be found by clicking here: List of Campus Security Authorities.

 The University has several mechanisms available to report a crime or infraction.
 For Emergencies, please contact the University Police Department (UPD) by dialing "9-1-1" from any telephone on campus.
 Also throughout campus there are "Code-Blue Emergency Phones", these can be used by pushing the button and UPD dispatch will respond.
 When reporting emergencies please be prepared to:

-To report a non-emergency crime and to remain anonymous, students, faculty, and staff may fill out the UPD " Silent Witness From".
+To report a non-emergency crime and to remain anonymous, students, faculty, and staff may fill out the UPD " Silent Witness Form".
 All information provided through the use of this form will be kept confidential.

 To report a violation of the Student Code of Conduct, students, faculty, and staff may fill out the "Incident Report Form" and email it to email@example.com.